tkbadamdorj/simple-gpu-scheduler/README.md

 hp_search.search()
 ```

+This takes care of the hyperparameter selection (random or grid search) and assigns models to unused GPUs.
+It sets which GPU to use for each model by setting the appropriate `CUDA_VISIBLE_DEVICES`.

 ## Scheduling

 Models are pre-assigned to GPUs and models on each GPU are run sequentially.
-If there are 9 models to try out, and we have three GPUs, each GPU is assigned three models.
+For example, if there are 9 models to try out, and we have three GPUs, each GPU is assigned three models.
 All three GPUs will start training the first models they were assigned.
 Once a GPU finishes training a model, it will start training the next model it was assigned.

 ## Requirements